mayur-samrutwar/finix/README.md

+Introducing Finix: a WhatsApp-based wallet that operates through simple text commands.

+WhatsApp is the world’s largest messaging application, with over 2 billion monthly active users, far surpassing other platforms like Facebook Messenger and Telegram.
+Its user base continues to grow steadily.

+**Features**

 Finix leverages WhatsApp APIs to capture user commands and perform various actions.
 Users can:

 - Create a new wallet (linked to their phone number)